spoke2570/F3K_Fluff/README.md

 2) Altitude source
 3) Launch mode (mode that says you are going to throw the plane)
 4) Zoom mode (last mode before regular flight).
 I assume this one ends as the model is being nosed over into level flight.
-   *** NOTE: Launch and zoom can be the same mode, but if they are different it is best ot set thins up like that.
+   *** NOTE: Launch and zoom can be the same mode, but if they are different it is best ot set things up like that.
    *** NOTE: This widget is based around meters for measurment of length, so your radio needs to be set for SI units, not imperial.

 Choices you will find in the congfigure screen: